yormy/tripwire-laravel/docs/v1/guide/advanced/configuration.md

-# Configuration
+# Configuration - todo
 There are 2 config files.
 * Tripwire.php is the main config for the package
 * Tripwire_wires.php is the config where all the wires are defined